Yazwh0/BitMagic.Legacy/Documentation/InstructionSets/4510_instructions.md

  | Zero Page | CPZ \$nn | $D4 | 2 |
  | Absolute | CPZ \$nnnn | $DC | 3 |

-This instruction performs Z $-$ M, and sets the processor flags accordingly, but does not modify the contents of the Accumulator Register.
+This instruction performs Z - M, and sets the processor flags accordingly, but does not modify the contents of the Accumulator Register.

 Side effects:

-- The N flag will be set if the result of Z $-$ M is negative, i.e. bit 7 is set in the result, else it will be cleared.
+- The N flag will be set if the result of Z - M is negative, i.e. bit 7 is set in the result, else it will be cleared.
-- The C flag will be set if the result of Z $-$ M is zero or positive, i.e., if Z is not less than M, else it will be cleared.
+- The C flag will be set if the result of Z - M is zero or positive, i.e., if Z is not less than M, else it will be cleared.
-- The Z flag will be set if the result of Z $-$ M is zero, else it will be cleared.
+- The Z flag will be set if the result of Z - M is zero, else it will be cleared.

 ## DEC

 **Decrement Memory or Accumulator**\
-A $\leftarrow$ A - 1 $or$ M $\leftarrow$ M - 1\
+A <- A - 1 | M <- M - 1\
 Flags: N Z M
  | Mode | Syntax | Hex | Len |
  | --- | --- | --- | --- |